Primary Health Care Nurse Practitioner Certificate (PHCNP)

 Preparing tomorrow’s health care leaders

-Conveniently located in downtown Toronto, the Daphne Cockwell School of Nursing at Ryerson is a hub for advancing nursing knowledge and transforming nursing practice.
+Conveniently located in downtown Toronto, the Daphne Cockwell School of Nursing is a hub for advancing nursing knowledge and transforming nursing practice.

 Our faculty members are leaders in their fields — researchers, clinicians, and gifted educators whose caring and commitment create an unparalleled learning environment.